2023 Best Child Development & Family Studies Schools in Ohio

 After completing their degree, human development graduates from Kent State carry an average student debtload of $25,222.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $348.

 With a ranking of #6, Apollo Career Center did quite well on this year’s best schools for human development and family studies students.
-Located in the suburb of Lima, Apollo JVS is a public college with a small student population.
+Located in the suburb of Lima, Apollo JVS is a public school with a small student population.

 Human Development majors at Apollo JVS take out an average of $11,250 in student loans while working on their egree.